 A spike in voltage usually occurs as more heat is generated, which is the main source harming your electronic circuit board of appliances during a power surge.
+This is just one of the reasons companies manufacture circuit boards with heat protection capabilities.
 Before you can protect your equipment from power surges, you should understand the sources of the problem and how to take steps to keep your appliances safe.

 Common Causes of Power Surges

 Additionally, sometimes a power surge comes from the electric supply company, which often happens when there’s a power grid switch.
 If your home was built before the 80s, old wiring could also be the cause since wiring before that time period was not designed to handle large loads of electricity.
 You can often tell whether or not your house has inadequate wiring if your circuit breakers trip frequently or if you have a blown a fuse.
+If so, it’s likely you will need to update your wiring as soon as possible.
 Another common sign of inadequate wiring includes the flickering or dimming of lights when large appliances are turned on.
 You definitely should not ignore problems caused by poor or outdated wiring as these are significant fire hazards.

 Tips to Avoid Power Surge Problems

 There are a number of steps you can take to avoid damage to your home appliances because of a power surge.
-Consider unplugging electrical appliances when not in use since items that are plugged in can be damaged in the event of a power surge even if they are turned off.
+Be sure to give these steps a go first, and even if you continue to notice problems after implementing each tip, then now would be the time to get in touch with an electrical service, in order for a professional to resolve the problem for you.
+But in some cases, you may not need expert advice, so see if these tips work first.
+You could consider unplugging electrical appliances when not in use since items that are plugged in can be damaged in the event of a power surge even if they are turned off.

 Also, consider upgrading the old wiring inside of your house.
 A professional handyman can identify whether the house has old wiring and replace them if required.